 Everyone who knew Reggie will remember him as an illustrious storyteller, with a knack for detail and a little embellishing.
 He loved a good joke, had a witty sense of humor, and a deep roaring, side-splitting laugh that was truly infectious.
 Reggie LOVED to sing!
 You always knew he was in the ‘house’ or the ‘building.’Reggie was blessed with a rich, baritone voice.
 His work colleagues shared that Reggie always had a song in his heart and a smile on his face.
 He also shared his gift with the First Baptist Church’s Male Chorus for several years.
 Reggie sang to his beloved wife all the time, and his three daughters will cherish the memory of their Dad singing This is My Prayer for Youto them on each of their wedding days.

 A righteous man, a man of enormous integrity, Reggie is preceded in death by his parents, as well as his siblings, Wallace Robinson, Lester Johnson, Jr., Carol Johnson, and Bernard Johnson.
 Reggie is survived by his beloved wife of 43 years, Bernice Johnson and his children, Reginal Johnson, Jr.,Steven Johnson (Tiffany), Dawn Florence (Dennis), Allegra Laing (Anson), Ebonee Pruitt (Chris), daughter-in-law, Alisa Shearion, and spiritual daughter, Kimberly Gray.
 He leaves behind grandchildren: Vernita, Morgan, Kristen, Regina, Ayanna, Josiah, Kiara, Nzingha, Baraka, Reginal III, Sierra, Kyley, Steven Isaiah, Mekhi, and Anson Samuel; great-grandchildren: Quinn, Saige, and Azilia; goddaughters: Sasha, Taryn, and Shayla; nephews: John Thompson, Jerome Griffen, Lester Johnson, III(Jewel), Tyrone Johnson, Darren Johnson; and niece, Lisa Shoffner (Kenneth);a host of great nieces and nephews, and cousins, extended family, and dear friends.
-Reggie’s extraordinary legacy lives on through them all…To send flowers to the family of Reginal Johnson, please visit Tribute Store
+Reggie’s extraordinary legacy lives on through them all…To send flowers to the family or plant a tree in memory of Reginal Johnson, please visit Tribute Store